 DSLR vs. iPhone

-There are several iPhone photo apps out there, but Lightroom Mobile is one of the more robust apps.
-I love it because it pretty much turns your iPhone camera into a mini DSLR.
+There are several iPhone photo apps out there, but Lightroom Mobile is one of the more robust camera apps.
+I love it because it pretty much turns your iPhone camera into a mini DSLR giving you access to settings that you didn’t even know you had.

 Professional vs. Auto Mode